AlexVCS/100-days-of-code/log.md

 **Thoughts** While it feels like not much code gets written some days, some is always better than none.

 **Link(s) to work**: N/A (for now)

+### Day 20: November 21th, 2020

+**Today's Progress**: Loving basketball I began creating a new project that I want to use an API with to get info about bball.
+Found an API, may explore others and display stats and have it look neat.
+Reviewed about the JS Fetch API and added some JSON data for Full Stack Open.

+**Thoughts** It was hard for me to code today but I did.

+**Link(s) to work**: N/A (for now)